-The principal activity of the Johnson & Johnson Corporate Citizenship Trust is to to make sustainable, long-term differences in human health.
+The principal activity of the Johnson & Johnson Foundation Scotland is to make sustainable, long-term differences in human health.
 It does this by investing in strategic partnerships and innovative solutions that add value to society and impact people's lives.

-The Johnson & Johnson Corporate Citizenship Trust is a charitable company limited by guarantee incorporated in the United Kingdom and registered in Scotland.
+The Johnson & Johnson Foundation Scotland is a charitable company limited by guarantee incorporated in the United Kingdom and registered in Scotland.
 It is recognised as a charity for tax purposes by HMRC and is registered with the Office of the Scottish Charity Regulator (OSCR) under charity number SC017977.
 In the event of the winding up of the charitable company a member is liable to contribute a sum not exceeding £1.
 Details of the registered office and company registration number can be found on page 2 of these financial statements.